mrhuggins03/seedguard.github.io/README.md

 ## How to Contribute

-We're excited that you're interested in contributing to SEEDGuard!
+We're excited that you're interested in contributing to SEEDGuard.AI!
 This document outlines the process for contributing to our project.
 Your contributions can make a real difference, and we appreciate every effort you make to help improve this project.

 We will be always happy to help for any problem or difficulties you may face during the contribution process.